Brandy (Scott English song): Barry Manilow version

 In 1974, Barry Manilow recorded the song under the title name of "Mandy".
-The song was Manilow's first #1 hit on the Billboard Hot 100 and Easy Listening charts, and his first gold single.
+The song was Manilow's first No. 1 hit on the Billboard Hot 100 and Easy Listening chart, and his first gold single.

-In the three years between English's and Manilow's recordings, Looking Glass's "Brandy (You're a Fine Girl)" had hit #1 in 1972.
-When Clive Davis suggested that Manilow record the selection, the singer changed the title to "Mandy" to avoid confusion.
+Following English's 1971 recording of "Brandy", Looking Glass's "Brandy (You're a Fine Girl)" hit No. 1 in 1972.
+When Clive Davis suggested that Manilow record English's song, Manilow changed the title to "Mandy" to avoid confusion.
 Joe Renzetti arranged the record.

 In the Manilow version, the first two lines from the fourth verse, following the instrumental section, were omitted.
 They were:

 "Riding on a country bus/No one even noticed us."

 The remaining lines were then used as a bridge instead.

 Cash Box said "a lushly orchestrated ballad it is a classic love song with Barry doing some fine piano work."
 Record World said that "Manilow's performance builds from his solo foundation to the rafters of Joe Renzetti's romantic strings."

 In "Judgment," the season 2 premiere of Angel, the eponymous protagonist sings "Mandy" at Lorne's Caritas karaoke bar in exchange for information.

+The song is used for the intro of the British comedy series Mandy.